BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.22.2 =

+* Feature addition: new filter on the property level for "Cities"

 = 0.22.1

 * Bugfix: Fixing a php notice 8.4.4 of php where we're using array_sum on an array that includes a mixture of strings and ints.